 As for the other Chain Breakers: Angus “Screw Loose” Wilson (played by Jack Thompson) is in the early stages of having Alzheimer’s disease.
 There are several tacky jokes made about his forgetfulness and mental stability, such as his tendency to walk around naked from the waist down because he forgets to dress himself down there.
 Angus is the most mild-mannered one of the four Chain Breakers.

-Corporal James Wendell (played by Roy Billing) is a hot-tempered, wheelchair-bound rogue with a criminal record for bank robbery.
+Corporal James Wendell (played by Roy Billing) is a hot-tempered, wheelchair-using rogue with a criminal record for bank robbery.
 Viewers first see James fighting off three male nursing attendants with a broom because he doesn’t want to take a prostate exam.
 James might have a gruff exterior, but he’s going through some emotional pain because his adult son Bruce (played by Shane Jacobson), whom James hasn’t seen since Bruce was a baby, refuses to communicate with him.
 James’ letters to Bruce are returned unopened.

 Sergeant Jeremiah Caine (played by Dennis Waterman) is the smooth-talking ladies’ man of the group.
 Jeremiah, who’s British, was a semi-famous actor, and he’s good at conning his way out of situations.
 Jeremiah is having a secret fling with a married resident at the nursing home.
 He and his lover are almost caught while they’re having a tryst in her room, when her husband knocks on the door, but Jeremiah manages to convince her husband that he has the wrong room.
 (This movie has a lot of cheap jokes about old people being forgetful.)